mjordan/islandora_workbench_docs/docs/fields.md

 * absolute: `/tmp/data/myfile.png`
 * URL: `http://example.com/files/myfile.png`

+Things to note about `file` values in general:

-Relative, absolute, and URL file locations can exist within the same CSV file.
+* Relative, absolute, and URL file locations can exist within the same CSV file.
+* By default, if the `file` value for a row is empty, Workbench's `--check` option will show an error.
+But, in some cases you may want to create nodes but not add any media.
+If you add `allow_missing_files: true` to your config file for "create" tasks, you can leave the `file` column in your CSV empty.
+* If you want do not want to create media for any of the rows in your CSV file, include `nodes_only: true` in your configuration file.
+More detail [is available](/islandora_workbench_docs/nodes_only/).

-Things to note about URL paths:
+Things to note about URLs as `file` values:

 * Workbench downloads files identified by URLs and saves them in the directory named in `input_dir` before processing them further.
 It does not delete the files after they have been ingested into Islandora.
 * Files identified by URLs must be accessible to the Workbench script, which means they must not require a username/password; however, they can be protected by a firewall, etc. as long as the computer running Workbench is allowed to retrieve the files without authenticating.
 * Currently Workbench requires that the URLs point directly to a file and not to a script, wrapper page, or other indirect route to the file.

-## Required fields
+## Required columns

-A small number of fields are required in your CSV, depending on the task you are performing:
+A small number of columns are required in your CSV, depending on the task you are performing:

 | Task | Required in CSV | Note |
 | --- | --- ||